 AB 711, as amended, Rendon.
-Fish and wildlife: methods of taking.
 Hunting: nonlead ammunition.

 Existing law requires the Fish and Game Commission, by July 1, 2008, to establish by regulation a public process to certify centerfire rifle and pistol ammunition as nonlead ammunition, and to define by regulation nonlead ammunition as including only centerfire rifle and pistol ammunition in which there is no lead content.
 Existing law requires the commission to establish and annually update a list of certified centerfire rifle and pistol ammunition.